-- The service sought feedback on the quality of clinical care patients received - Feedback from patients was positive about the way staff treated people.
-Patients using the service had left very positive comments on the providers website with an excellent five-star rating. - Staff understood patients' personal, cultural, social and religious needs.
+- The service sought feedback on the quality of clinical care patients received.
+All patients were asked to provide feedback about the quality of care they had received.
+Patients were also contacted following the procedure to check on how they were progressing. - Feedback from patients was highly positive about the care and treatment they received and the way they were treated by staff. - Staff understood patients' personal, cultural, social and religious needs.
 They displayed an understanding and non-judgmental attitude to all patients. - The service gave patients timely support and information.